loicdescotte/loicdescotte.github.io/_posts/2014-09-23-mixtweets.md

 }
 {% endhighlight %}

 `Concurrent.broadcast` is useful to feed an Enumerator via an input channel.
 When a new message arrives, we push the Twitter status into the channel (see `onStatus` method).
 The resulting Enumerator contains tuples of search queries and Twitter status.

-#### Adapt the content with an enumeratee
+### Adapt the content with an enumeratee

 An Enumeratee is a kind of adapter in the Iteratee API.
-We will use this to transform the results sent to the browser.
+We will use it to transform the results sent to the browser.
 The results will be converted into JSON values, with upper case messages :

 {% highlight scala %}